LoopKit/loopdocs/docs/nightscout/overview.md

 # Overview

 Nightscout (NS) is an excellent tool for remotely viewing Loop's actions.
 It allows for easy remote monitoring of Loop activities, troubleshooting of Loop errors, history of CGM, carbs, boluses, & temp basals, reports analyzing data trends and patterns.
-There is a Nightscout app in your iPhone App Store, or you can use a web browser to view the data.
-Setting up Nightscout is free and fairly quick.
+Setting up a DIY Nightscout site is free and fairly quick.
 Once set up, the site can be accessed by anyone that you share your unique Nightscout URL with.
+There is a Nightscout app in your iPhone App Store that allows you to view the NS site after you've configured it, or you can use a web browser to view the data.

-Nightscout is highly recommended for Loop users, especially those using Loop as caregivers to t1ds.
-Nightscout displays are often the easiest way to troubleshoot Loop settings, if you are having problems and seeking input from others.
-Below is some discussion about the general Nightscout display, as well as some Loop-specific display information.
+* Nightscout is highly recommended for Loop users, especially those using Loop as caregivers.
+* Nightscout displays are often the easiest way to troubleshoot Loop settings if you are having problems and seeking input from others.
+* Nightscout also provides reporting features for longer-term review and preparing information for your physician.

+Below is some general discussion about the Nightscout display, as well as some Loop-specific display information.

 ![img/example.jpg](img/example.jpg){width="600"}
 {align="center"}